A Bootstrap Multigrid Eigensolver: The Bootstrap Multigrid Method

-We remark that in Algorithm \ref{alg:mg-correction}, the shifts $\mu_{H}, \mu_{h}\geq 0$ are added in Algorithm \eqref{alg:mg-correction} in case the user is interested in a specific range of the eigenvalues.
-If one is to find all the eigenvalues from the smallest one, the shift can be set as $\mu_{H}= \mu_{h} = 0$ for all of the enriched coarse eigen-problems, and fine source approximation problems.
-To recover interior eigenvalues, the coarse grid shift $\mu_H$ can be set to be a positive number.
-Then the new shift $\mu_h$ is updated using the Rayleigh quotients computed from the fine source approximations.
+\begin{remark}[Choice of the shifts] The shifts $\mu_{H}, \mu_{h}\geq 0$ in Algorithm \ref{alg:mg-correction} are added in case the user is interested in a specific range of the eigenvalues.
+If one is to find the eigenvalues from the smallest one, the shift can be set as $\mu_{H}= \mu_{h} = 0$ for all of the enriched coarse eigenvalue problems, and fine source approximation problems.
+To recover interior eigenvalues, the coarse grid shift $\mu_H$ can be set to be a positive number that is near the center of an eigen-cluster of interest.
+Then the new shift $\mu_h$ is updated using the Rayleigh quotients computed from the fine source approximations. \end{remark}

-The choice of the set of enrichment functions $X_H$ with index set $\Lambda$ is related to the eigenspace of interest.
-In the BAMG (\cite{BAMG2010}) setup, these functions are named as test vectors.
-In the case of computing the Laplace-Beltrami spectrum on a closed surface, the choice of $X_H$ is very flexible.
-As an example, consider the simple case that the user wants to recover the $l$-th eigenpair, $(\lambda_{h,l},u_{h,l})$, where $1\leq l< \dim V_H$.
-The eigensolve in the coarse space contains the discrete approximations $\{(\lambda_{H,i},u_{H,i})\}_{i=1}^{\dim V_H}$ to these eigenpairs.
+The choice of the set of enrichment functions $X_H$ (test vectors in the BAMG (\cite{BAMG2010}) setup) with index set $\Lambda$ is related to the eigenspace of interest, as well as the resources one can afford.
+As the dimension of $X_H$ increases, the sparsity of $A_{H,h}$ deteriorates resulting a more expensive the fine grid source problem.
+Thus, we propose that the user shall choose the coarse space accordingly to the spectrum of interest.
+Using approximating the Laplace-Beltrami spectrum on a closed surface as an example, consider the simple case that the user wants to recover the $l$-th eigenpair, $(\lambda_{h,l},u_{h,l})$, where $1\leq l< \dim \mathcal{V}_H$.
+The eigensolve in the coarse space contains the discrete approximations $\{(\lambda_{H,i},u_{H,i})\}_{i=1}^{\dim \mathcal{V}_H}$ to these eigenpairs.
 Then, the index set for the eigenfunction approximations $\Lambda$ in \eqref{eq:sp-e} can be chosen as $\{\hat{k}\in \ZZ: l - m\leq \hat{k} \leq l\}$.
 Here, $m$ is greater than or equal to the geometric multiplicity shown in the discrete spectra for the eigenvalue closest to the eigenvalue of interest, say $\lambda_{H,l}$, and the tolerance \texttt{tol} is set to be the maximum distance between the distinctive eigenvalue clusters.
 Intuitively, these choices are motivated by the fact that the algorithm should ``detect'' the improvement in the approximations of the eigenpair $(\lambda_{h,l},u_{h,l})$ of interest.
 For additional discussion of how to set shifts and how to choose the enrichment candidates, please refer to the examples in Section \ref{sec:n-bm}.